josh-frank/gieves-edit/README.md

 Use the Mode panel to select a mode.

-#### 🔍 Zoom
+#### 🎥 Pan

-In Zoom mode, click-dragging the mouse will pan the artboard across the screen, and scrolling will zoom in/out according to wheel direction.
+In Pan mode, click-dragging the mouse will pan the artboard across the screen, and scrolling will zoom in/out according to wheel direction.

 #### 👆 Path